We have an active School Council at Warden Hill Primary School which consists of one child to represent each class.

 Elections are held at the start of each term (in September, January and after Easter).
 Children who choose to stand for election, make a brief speech or presentation to their class and then the children vote for the person they would like to represent their class for that term.
 Having an election each term means more children can have a turn at being a part of the School Council if they wish to.

-The School Council meet with the Headteacher regularly to discuss a variety of school issues.
+The School Council meet with a variety of stakeholders, including Governors, Headteacher but meet regularly with Mrs Bloomfield to discuss a variety of school issues.
 In the past we have raised money to purchase playground games, organised energy saving initiatives and chosen themes for non-uniform days.

 Our school is very proud to have registered as an Eco School which recognises our commitment to developing strategies that sustain and enhance resources and the environment.